TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[6\] Ratings achieved using premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

-\[7\] UX AWD system operates at speeds up to 43 mph.

-\[8\] 2019 Lexus UX 250h (AWD) EPA 41/city, 38/hwy, 39/comb MPG estimates.
+\[7\] 2019 Lexus UX 250h (AWD) EPA 41/city, 38/hwy, 39/comb MPG estimates.
 Actual mileage will vary.

-\[9\] 2020 Lexus NX 300h (AWD) EPA 33/city, 30/hwy, 31/comb MPG estimates.
+\[8\] 2020 Lexus NX 300h (AWD) EPA 33/city, 30/hwy, 31/comb MPG estimates.
 Actual mileage will vary.

-\[10\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.
+\[9\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.

-\[11\] 2019 Lexus RX 450h (AWD) preliminary 31/city, 28/hwy, 30/comb mpg estimates determined by Lexus.
+\[10\] 2019 Lexus RX 450h (AWD) preliminary 31/city, 28/hwy, 30/comb mpg estimates determined by Lexus.
 EPA estimates not available at time of publishing.
 Actual mileage will vary.

-\[12\] MSRP excludes delivery, processing and handling fee of $1,295, which may be subject to change at any time.
+\[11\] MSRP excludes delivery, processing and handling fee of $1,295, which may be subject to change at any time.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.

 Leasing &.
 Finance